Siphiwe Mvuyane: Funeral and legacy

 At his funeral held in Pietermaritzburg, journalists were precluded from taking photographs and being part of the funeral.
 John Woodroof, a journalist for Daily News was attacked at Mvuyane's funeral by mourners who were angry at the media.
-John Woodroof had written several newspaper articles that were critical of Siphiwe Mvuyane casting Mvuyane in a negative light.
+John Woodroof had written several newspaper articles that were critical of Siphiwe Mvuyane casting him in a negative light.
 It appears as if Mvuyane's mourners also held the media responsible for Mvuyane's downfall as Mvuyane had constantly received negative media coverage.

 Although there is no official date for the end of the "low intensity warfare" in South Africa between the IFP and ANC (and a third force in-between), it can be argued that the end of this warfare was marked by the assassination of the IFP leader Thomas Shabalala, who was gunned down on 20 January 2005.
 The death toll of this warfare was estimated to be around 20 000 casualties.